Denny Chin

-Denny Chin (Chinese: 陳卓光; born April 13, 1954) is a senior United States circuit judge of the United States Court of Appeals for the Second Circuit, based in New York City.
+Denny Chin (陳卓光; born April 13, 1954) is a senior United States circuit judge of the United States Court of Appeals for the Second Circuit.
 He was a United States District Judge of the United States District Court for the Southern District of New York before joining the federal appeals bench.
 President Bill Clinton nominated Chin to the district court on March 24, 1994, and Chin was confirmed August 9 of that same year.
 On October 6, 2009, President Barack Obama nominated Chin to the Second Circuit.
 He was confirmed on April 22, 2010, by the United States Senate, filling the vacancy created by Judge Robert D. Sack who assumed senior status.
 Chin was the first Asian American appointed as a United States District Judge outside of the Ninth Circuit.

-Early life, education, and career
+Early life and education

 Chin was born in 1954 in Kowloon, Hong Kong, and came to the U.S. in 1956.
 He graduated from Stuyvesant High School in 1971.
 He graduated magna cum laude with a B.A. in psychology from Princeton University in 1975 after completing a 130-page long senior thesis titled "The Old Ones of Chinatown: A Study of the Elderly Chinese."
 While a student at Princeton, Chin was a staff writer and later managing editor at The Daily Princetonian.
-In 1978, Chin graduated from Fordham University School of Law with a Juris Doctor, where he was the Managing Editor of the Fordham Law Review.
+In 1978, Chin graduated from Fordham University School of Law with a Juris Doctor.
+As a law student, he was the managing editor of the Fordham Law Review.
 Chin currently teaches first year Legal Writing at Fordham as an adjunct professor.

+Early career

 Following a 1978 to 1980 clerkship with Judge Henry Frederick Werker in the Southern District, Chin worked for the law firm of Davis Polk & Wardwell from 1980 to 1982.
 He was an Assistant United States Attorney for the Southern District from 1982 to 1986.
 In 1986, Chin left the U.S. Attorney's Office and started a law firm, Campbell, Patrick & Chin, with two colleagues from the U.S. Attorney's Office.
 In 1990, he joined the law firm Vladeck, Waldman, Elias & Engelhard, P.C., where he specialized in labor and employment law and represented employees and unions.